An Examination of the

 reasons; which include better performance, less wasted space and greater security.
 One or more FAT32 partitions can also reside on the same disk if

 required.
 For example, if a disk drive includes an OS that cannot write to an NTFS partition, then it might be able to write to a FAT32 partition which

 could act as a communications buffer for sharing data among Windows™ and some other operating system.

 *There's one odd quirk about maintaining FAT partitions under either Windows 2000 or XP you should know about: If you delete a file directly (without sending it to the Recycle Bin; using SHIFT+DEL keys for example), it can be very difficult, if even possible, to recover that file!
 For some odd reason, these OSs zero-out the 'high bits' (upper 16 bits) of any FAT file's starting cluster number!
-This affects any file deleted directly that's located beyond a starting cluster of 65,535.
+This affects any file deleted directly which is located beyond a starting cluster of 65,535.